-This easy recipe for low carb Chocolate Chip Scones doesn’t require any fancy equipment — just a fork and a large spoon.
+This easy recipe for keto Chocolate Chip Scones doesn’t require any fancy equipment — just a fork and a large spoon.
 They are as good as any scone at Starbucks and sugar free!

 I used to frequent Starbucks several times a week when I worked as a Sign Language Interpreter in San Diego.
 I always ordered a venti cappuccino with sugar-free hazelnut syrup and sometimes the maple oat nut scone.
 That scone was my favorite thing in the whole world!
 Well, imagine my surprise… biting into these wonderful low carb chocolate chip scones and realizing they tasted almost the same.
 They are just amazing!

 How amazing?
 Well, they have a nice crispy exterior and moist interior — not a cake-like interior – no way!
 They are a little dense – in a good way, and have a warm comforting flavor which is just perfect for Fall.

 I’ve been making low carb almond flour scones for many years, now.
 I typically make them as a Sunday treat, but sometimes I wake up early in the morning and prepare them on a school day.
 It’s always a nice surprise for my kids.

 I’ve prepared scones many ways over the years, but I especially love them with chocolate chips.
 This time I chopped up a Sukrin Milk Chocolate bar instead of the usual dark chocolate.
 It did not disappoint!
 The chocolate is sweetened with erythritol and stevia so it sugar-free.
 It’s also delicious.